Allahabad High Court: Principal seat and benches

-Meerut High Court Bench Demand
+Demand for Meerut High Court Bench

 Residents of Western Uttar Pradesh have also been long demanding a high court bench in Meerut.
 Almost 54% of all cases reaching the High Court originate from the 22 districts of Western UP, still, western Uttar Pradesh does not have a High Court bench.
-Eight other High Courts are closer to litigants of West Uttar Pradesh than their own High Court in Prayagraj; these High Courts are:
+Eight other High Courts—such as those at Delhi, Shimla, Chandigarh—are closer to litigants of West Uttar Pradesh than their own High Court in Prayagraj.
+In fact, Lahore High Court is closer to western Uttar Pradesh than Allahabad High Court.